Pindito

 offered to see the bats.
 Another day we

-had a 2 hour snorkel at the edge of a mangrove swamp; I really enjoyed the snorkel and shot a
+had a 2 hour snorkel at the edge of a mangrove swamp; I really enjoyed the snorkel and shot

-lot of Video.
-Fortunately
+a lot of Video.
+Fortunately I signed

-busy between dives (course was in German roughly translated into English).
+between dives (course was in German roughly translated into English).
 Most of the guests spoke limited English so

-the social interaction was less that I have usually encountered on other live aboard
+the social interaction was less that I have usually encountered on other live

-Dive boats.
+aboard Dive boats.

 The